nvaccess/nvda/readme.txt

 == Building NVDA ==
 A binary build of NVDA can be run on a system without Python and all of NVDA's other dependencies installed (as we do for snapshots and releases).

-Binary archives and bundles can be created using scons from the root of the NVDA source distribution/checkout.
+Binary archives and bundles can be created using scons from the root of the NVDA source distribution.
 To build any of the following, open a command prompt and change to this directory.

 To make a non-archived binary build (equivalent to an extracted portable archive), type: scons dist